 sacrifice to its ruling passion and interest both the public good and the rights of other citizens.

-If Madison read this quote aloud to die-hard Democrats and Republicans, they would deny such intentions and only point fingers at each other.
+If Madison came back to life to read this quote aloud to die-hard Democrats and Republicans, they would deny such intentions and only point fingers at each other.
 Madison and the other Founders understood the human herd-animal well enough to guess his muddled intentions.
-Democracy does not protect a minority or an individual from the majority.
-It does not offer a recipe for unity and national survival, and there is not much we can do about the endless finger-pointing except divide the nation, so that Democrats and Republicans can operate independently.
+Democracy alone does not protect a minority or an individual from the majority.
+A nation needs a constitution and a body of laws to assure our national survival, and there is not much we can do about the endless finger-pointing except divide the nation, so that Democrats and Republicans can operate independently in their own nations.